How can I make a reservation?

 We are trying out an online secure deposit payment via the book now form.
 This is a voluntary deposit, and is for people who like to pay a deposit to book.

 We can only accept cash payment in JOD (Jordanian Dinar) before you leave at the end of your tour.
-But with prior agreement we can sometimes accept other currencies (EUROS or US Dollars).
+But with prior agreement we can sometimes accept other currencies (EUROS or USD).
 Please be aware there are no ATM's in Rum village and no facility to take credit card or visa payments.